How to Change the Cursor on a Mac, Chromebook or Windows PC

 For example, change the cursor?

-If that’s what you’d like to do, this article has got you covered.
+If that’s what you’d like to do, this article has you covered.

 How to Change the Cursor on a Chromebook

 This section will walk you through changing the cursor on a Chromebook.
-Suppose you don’t feel like using the typical cursor that Chromebooks come with.
+Suppose you don’t feel like using the typical Chromebook default cursor.
 In that case, you have lots of options to make it more interesting.

 There are various methods Chromebook users can apply to change the cursors, depending on how unique they want them to be.